 Portland is known as Bike City USA for many reasons.
 Bikes are a lot more prevalent here than anywhere else in the country—almost 6 percent of commutes are done by bicycle.
 While that may not sound huge, it's more than 10 times the national average.
 And that's not even considering the vibrant bike racing scene in Oregon, including the legendary Cross Crusade, the biggest cyclocross series in the world.
 All of Portland's cyclists rely on bike shops to keep their wheels running smoothly and to upgrade their steeds with the latest.
 The relatively small city of Portland boasts over 70 registered shops, according to the Portland Bureau of Transportation.

 Portland bike shops range from cozy garage spaces that specialize in repairing commuters to some of the most high-end spaces and successful bike businesses in the country.
-When you're in Portland and need a repair, a rental, or even a spiffy new bike, here's a round-up of 10 of our favorite shops.
+When you're in Portland and need a repair, a rental, or even a spiffy new bike, here's a round-up of 9 awesome favorite shops.

 River City has been around for over 15 years and now features a shop space of over 15,000 square feet, full of all kinds of eye candy for the cycling enthusiast.
 The shop was named Retailer of the Year by Bicycle Retailer and Industry News in 2010 and is consistently on the short list for the nation's top-ranked shop.
 Although the lineup of bikes, clothing, and components tends towards the higher end—think $5,000 bikes and Rapha clothing—there's gear for the everyday cyclist as well.

-River City supports the community through offering public group rides and repair classes, sponsoring teams, and being the headline supporter of the Cross Crusades cyclocross series.
+River City supports the community by offering public group rides and repair classes, sponsoring teams, and being the headline supporter of the Cross Crusades cyclocross series.

 The Vibe: Items are pricey, but the staff is incredibly knowledgeable, helpful, and welcoming.